 Progress Statement: GHA increased customer satisfaction by providing Customer Service Training and Cultural Awareness Training to the staff.
-At the current time, GHA is ranked as Standard, but efforts are in place to increase our lease up rate so that we can return to a "High Performing Agency."
+At the current time, GHA is ranked as a High Performer and anticipates remaining so this next year.
 Management continues to review policies to ensure improvement in all aspects of administration of the Housing Choice Voucher Program.
 Staff is also given the opportunity to attend housing related training sessions and/or conferences to improve their performance.